-ID Risk statement tement Treatment/s Timeframes Prepare a coastal hazard strategy with adaptation pathways for areas identified as at risk of storm tide, erosion and inundation.
-Senior Climate Change Officer June 2020 Collaborate and contribute to the preparation and implementation of a Regional Coastal Hazard Strategy.
-Senior Climate Change Officer June 2020 Maintain EM Plans cognisant of emergency risks.
+Registe Register of risks and treatment strategies ID Risk statement Treatment/s Responsibility for treatment Timeframes Implement appropriate changes to planning schemes.
+Program Leader City Futures Ongoing Collaborate and contribute to the preparation and implementation of a Regional Coastal Hazard Strategy.
+Program Leader City Resllience Ongoing Maintain EM Plans cognisant of emergency risks.
 Municipal Coordinator Update EM Plans every 2 years Ensure that proposed use and development complies with the standards of the Inundation Prone Areas Code of the Hobart Interim Planning Scheme 2015.
-Matters covered by the Code include building minimum floor levels, flood-resistant construction, maintenance of site access and potential impacts upon other land and property.
-Environmental Development Planner Ongoing HC 10 TSUNAMI HC 10.01 There is a risk to the community from tsunami Maintain a Standard Operating Procedure detailing the response when a tsunami warning is received.
-Municipal Coordinator Short-term Ν Relay tsunami warnings to the public.
-Senior Communications Officer Immediately upon receiving a warning Maintain EM Plans cognisant of emergency risks Municipal Coordinator Update EMP every two years HC 21 INFRASTRUCTURE FAILURE (DA MS) - Liaise with TasWater and TASPOL to relay warnings to the community if there is risk of dam failure.
-Senior Communications Officers Municipal Coordinator Relay warnings immediately upon receipt of advice.
-HC 47 MASS CASUALTY INCIDENTS HC 47.01 N There is a risk of a mass casualty incident from a number of causes Promote risk reduction programs in coordination with DoH, THS and AT.
-Principal Advisor City Security Ongoing
+Environmental Development Planner Ongoing Matters covered by the Code include building minimum floor levels, flood-resistant construction, maintenance of site access and potential impacts upon other land and property.
+HC 10 TSUNAMI HC 10.01 There is a risk to the community from tsunami Maintain a Standard Operating Procedure detailing the response when a tsunami warning is received.
+Municipal Coordinator Ongoing Ν Relay tsunami warnings to the public.
+Manager Strategic Communications & Marketing Immediately upon receiving a warning Maintain EM Plans cognisant of emergency risks Municipal Coordinator Update EMP every two years HC 21 INFRASTRUCTURE FAILURE (DA MS) HC 21.13 N 3 Bay and Dynnyrne community if there is risk of dam failure.
+Community as a result of the failure of the Munic Manager Strategic Communications & Marketing Municipal Coordinator Relay warnings immediately upon receipt of advice.
+HC 47 MASS CASUALTY INCIDENTS HC 47.01 N There is a risk of a mass casualty incident from a number of causes Promote the City's risk reduction programs and liaise where appropriate with internal and external stakeholders (other CoH divisions, TasPol, DoH, THS, AT etc.) Program Manager Smart City Ongoing

-Registe Register of risks and treatment strategies ID Risk statement Treatment/s Responsibility for treatment Timeframes Promote a high level of response strategies in coordination with DoH, THS and AT.
-Principal Advisor City Security Ongoing Appropriate risk management and safety plans at council facilities and events in coordination with DoH, THS and AT.
-Principal Advisor City Security Ongoing HC 45 MASS GATHERINGS HC 45.01 There is a risk to the community attending mass gathering events Assess and issue licences for place of assembly.
-Manager Environmental Health Annual licences or one-offs Ν Ensure EM and Security Plans are appropriate.
-Principal Advisor City Security Annual reviews Promote awareness of community security.
-Principal Advisor City Security Ongoing Ensure maintenance of community facilities in line with approved levels of service.
-Manager Projects & Support Services Ongoing Appropriate risk management and safety plans at council facilities and events.
-Principal Advisor City Security Each event HC 44 TERRORISM HC 44.01 There is a risk to the community from acts of Promote terrorism awareness and reporting programs in coordination with DPPS.
-Principal Advisor City Security Ongoing Ν terrorism Support national and state countertterrorism awareness and development programs and exercises.
-Principal Advisor City Security Ongoing HC 04 SEVERE WEATHER · HC 04.2N There is a risk to the community from severe snow conditions.
+Register of risks and treatment strategies ID Risk statement Treatment/s Responsibility for treatment Timeframes Promote a high level of response strategies and liaise where appropriate with internal and external stakeholders (other CoH divisions, TasPol, DoH, THS, AT etc.).
+Program Manager Smart City Ongoing Review appropriateness of risk management and safety plans at council facilities and events if requested and contribute to development of such plans if requested.
+Program Manager Smart City Ongoing HC 45 MASS GATHERINGS HC 45.01 There is a risk to the community attending mass gathering events Assess and issue licences for place of assembly.
+Manager Environmental Health Annual licences or one-offs N Review appropriateness of EM and Security plans.
+Program Leader Safe City Annual reviews Promote awareness of community security.
+Program Leader Safe City Ongoing Ensure maintenance of community facilities in line with approved levels of service and legislative requirements.
+Manager City Infrastructure Ongoing Determine, as requested, whether CoH's security technology is appropriate to meet risk management and safety plans at council facilities and events.
+Program Leader Safe City Each event HC 44 TERRORISM HC 44.01 There is a risk to the community from acts of Promote terrorism awareness and reporting programs.
+Program Leader Safe City Ongoing N terrorism Support national and state counter terrorism awareness and development programs and exercises.
+Program Leader Safe City Ongoing HC 04 SEVERE WEATHER HC 04.2N There is a risk to the community from severe wind or snow conditions.
 Relay warnings of severe weather.
-Senior Communications Officer Immediately after receiving advice of the event
+Manager Strategic Communications & Marketing Immediately after receiving advice of the event

-Regis Register of risks and treatment strategies ID Risk statement Treatment/s Responsibility for treatment Timeframes Ensure capability for Council to respond in the management of severe events by ensuring staff are assigned to emergency roles including: Municipal Coordinator Review staff annually After hours duty response EM Working Group Incident Management Team
+Registe Register of risks and treatment strategies ID Responsibility for treatment Timeframes Ensure capability for Council to respond in the management of severe events by ensuring staff are assigned to emergency roles including: • After hours duty response • EM Working Group • Incident Management Team Municipal Coordinator Review staff annually